LionscraftTeam/DUCK-Knowledge-Base/README.md

 ## What is D.U.C.K.?

 The initiative DUCK, "**D**istributed **U**tilization of **C**onfigurations and **K**nowledge", has the goal to equip  node operators with open-source resources enhancing operations and mitigating risks in running staking infrastructure.
-Through the [Broken link](broken-reference "mention"), [Broken link](broken-reference "mention"), and the [Broken link](broken-reference "mention"), Node Operators have access to assets that they can customize based on their own unique setup and operations.
+Through the [Risk Framework](risk-framework/risk-framework.md), [Mitigation & Controls Library](mitigation-and-controls-library/mitigation-and-controls-library), and the [Communications Toolkit](communications-toolkit/communications-toolkit), Node Operators have access to assets that they can customize based on their own unique setup and operations.

 ## Why is D.U.C.K relevant?